Weather Underground: Declaration of war

-In December 1969, the Chicago Police Department, in conjunction with the FBI, conducted a raid on the home of Black Panther Fred Hampton, in which he and Mark Clark were killed, with four of the seven other people in the apartment wounded.
-The survivors of the raid were all charged with assault and attempted murder.
-The police claimed they shot in self-defense, although a controversy arose when the Panthers, other activists and a Chicago newspaper reporter presented visual evidence, as well as the testimony of an FBI ballistics expert, showing that the sleeping Panthers were not resisting arrest and fired only one shot, as opposed to the more than one hundred the police fired into the apartment.
-The charges were later dropped, and the families of the dead won a $1.8 million settlement from the government.
-It was discovered in 1971 that Hampton had been targeted by the FBI's COINTELPRO.
-True to Dohrn's words, this single event, in the continuing string of public killings of black leaders of any political stripe, was the trigger that pushed a large number of Weatherman and other students who had just attended the last SDS national convention months earlier to go underground and develop its logistical support network nationally.

 On May 21, 1970, a communiqué from the Weather Underground was issued promising to attack a "symbol or institution of American injustice" within two weeks.
 The communiqué included taunts towards the FBI, daring them to try to find the group, whose members were spread throughout the United States.
 Many leftist organizations showed curiosity in the communiqué, and waited to see if the act would in fact occur.
 However, two weeks would pass without any occurrence.
 Then on June 9, 1970, their first publicly acknowledged bombing occurred at a New York City police station.
 The FBI placed the Weather Underground organization on the ten most-wanted list by the end of 1970.

 Activity in 1970

+In February 1970 Howard Machtinger carried out a bomb attack on a police station in Berkeley, California.
+Several police officers were injured, one seriously.

 On June 9, 1970, a bomb made with ten sticks of dynamite exploded in the 240 Centre Street headquarters of the New York City Police Department.
 The explosion was preceded by a warning about six minutes prior to the detonation and was followed by a WUO claim of responsibility.

 On July 23, 1970, a Detroit federal grand jury indicted 13 Weathermen members in a national bombing conspiracy, along with several unnamed co-conspirators.
 Ten of the thirteen already had outstanding federal warrants.

-In September 1970, the group accepted a $25,000 payment from the largest international psychedelic drug distribution organization, called The Brotherhood of Eternal Love, to break LSD advocate Timothy Leary out of a California prison in San Luis Obispo, north of Santa Barbara, California, and transport him and his wife to Algeria, where Leary joined Eldridge Cleaver.
+In September 1970 the group accepted a $25,000 payment from the largest international psychedelic drug distribution organization, called The Brotherhood of Eternal Love, to break LSD advocate Timothy Leary out of a California prison in San Luis Obispo, north of Santa Barbara, California, and transport him and his wife to Algeria, where Leary joined Eldridge Cleaver.

 In October 1970, Dohrn was put on the FBI's Ten Most Wanted List.